rijulluman/eCash.js/README.md

 LinkedIn: www.linkedin.com/in/rijulluman

-Availability: Summer 2018 Full Time internship (Can continue as a part time intern after summer)
+Availability: December 2018 - Software Development (Full-Time)

-Preferably near Sacramento, SF, San Jose or LA
+Location Preference: Sacramento, San Francisco, San Jose, Los Angeles

 This is a cryptocurrency based on a combination of Proof-of-Work and Proof-of-Stake.
 The main objective of this project was for me to learn the inner workings of cryptocurrencies(especially Bitcoin)